cordphelps/mapsV3key/README.md

 </script>
 ```

 - re-load http://localhost:8000/index.html.
 You should get an error popup from google as the key you specified is for an iOS app.
+(I.E., it's not a google maps API "browser key".)

 - enjoy experimenting with different keys.
 Investigate network traffic with FireBug (for browser observations) and [SquidMan](http://squidman.net/) and [tcpdump]() (for traffic originating from iOS).